JayNetor/TMQM/README.md

 After you have started the Host, and run the setup.py script, you can then test by running the Python script **example1.py**.

-It is often said that ‘a picture is worth a thousand words’.
+It is often said that 'a picture is worth a thousand words'.
 Will, I believe that a few examples is worth a thousand lines of documentation.

 And so… I invite you to look at the file **example1.py**, **example2.py** and **example3.py**.
 These python scripts are very simple example of clients, showing how messages are broadcast and received.
 These Python scripts will run on Linux, Windows, and/or Mac.